 Then, perform a quick release by carefully turning or pressing the pressure release lever or button (refer to your pot’s instructions).

-Fluff stir the rice before serving by stirring it.
+Fluff before serving by stirring it.

-- Stir in canned peas or other vegetables after pressure cooking.
+- Toss in some vegetables, like canned peas, carrots or green beans after pressure cooking.

 - Add a spice like turmeric, garam masala, or cumin for extra flavor.

 This is the perfect side dish for all of your favorite dishes!
 Serve it with recipes like pork chops, buttermilk-bined pork chops, Sweet chili meatballs, Bisquick oven-fried chicken, Blackstone vegetables, Crockpot chuck roast, or baked chicken tenderloins.